Have you ever wondered what the small bumps are around your nipple (areola)?

 Here are 7 interesting facts you might not know about those little bumps around your nipple:

 Women have an average of nine Montgomery glands on each areola.
 Although some women have none and others have up to 38.

 More glands are located on the upper outer part of the areola.
 Interestingly, this is the area towards which a baby’s nose is often pointed when breastfeeding.

 Most mothers notice that their Montgomery glands become more prominent during pregnancy.

 Montgomery glands must increase in size, because they have an important role to play when your baby is born.

-Montgomery glands produce oily secretions that help to keep your areola and nipple lubricated and protected.
+Montgomery glands are sebaceous glands.
+They produce an oily substance to help to keep your areola and nipple lubricated and protected.

-This is the reason why is it often suggested to not wash your nipple/areola area with soap.
+This is the reason why it’s often suggested to not wash your nipple or areola area with soap.

 The oily secretion that Montgomery glands produce also contains antimicrobial factors that help prevent germs growing.